TroyWilliams3687/fuel_tracker/README.md

     - `--comment`
         - Some sort of text description about the fuel record.
 Usually a reason for the `--partial`.

-    - if the user simply issues `ft add`, they will be prompted for the information
+    - if the user simply issues `ft add passat`, they will be prompted for the information using the click prompt system:

     ```bash
     $ ft add